Perspective | It’s dangerous when the minority party rules everyone else

 Our nation is moving even deeper into minority rule: The House aside, the U.S. government is controlled by the less popular party in a polarized two-party system.
 We may call this unfair, but that would trivialize the problem.
 It is entirely permissible under the Constitution, and it is dangerous.
 When the majority of a nation’s citizens can’t get its candidates elected or its preferred policies passed, the government’s legitimacy is compromised and destabilizing pressure begins to build.

 The tendency toward minority rule in the United States, present since the founding, has become more acute.
-That’s certainly true in the Senate: California has 68 times the number of residents that Wyoming has, but the same number of senators.
+That’s certainly true in the Senate: California has 68 times as many residents that Wyoming has, but the same number of senators.
 The disparity in population size between the biggest and smallest states is far greater than anything the founders knew.

 Residents of rural, sparsely populated states are vastly overrepresented in the Senate.
 And because the electoral college is based on the number of federal representatives, this rural-state overrepresentation plays out in the selection of presidents, as well.
 Former vice president Joe Biden could well win the popular vote by three or four percentage points, or even more, this fall and still not be elected.

 The House, the most democratic institution in the three branches of government, has no role in selecting Supreme Court justices.
 That’s the purview of the president and the Senate, which means that the composition of the high court has a minoritarian, rural-state bias built into it as well.
-And indeed, should a Trump nominee be confirmed, the Supreme Court will consist of six justices appointed by Republicans, even though the party has won the popular presidential vote only once in the past seven elections (George W. Bush, in 2004).
+(According to a Washington Post-ABC News Poll, only 38 percent of Americans say the replacement for Justice Ruth Bader Ginsburg should be nominated by Trump and confirmed by the current Senate; 57 percent say the nomination should be left to the winner of the presidential election, and put to a Senate vote next year.)
+Should a Trump nominee be confirmed, the Supreme Court will consist of six justices appointed by Republicans, even though the party has won the popular presidential vote only once in the past seven elections (George W. Bush, in 2004).

 On its own, a rural state bias in representation is potentially problematic but not invidious.
 Plenty of issues in rural states should receive national attention, of course.
 But the problems mount when one party dominates the rural areas and the other dominates the urban ones, which is where we stand today.
 Republicans essentially get bonus points: They can be the less popular party and still get to govern.

 Political science research reveals that ideologically extreme parties tend to do worse in elections than more moderate parties, and that parties that find themselves in the minority — and out of power — recognize the problem and recalibrate toward the center.
 But because of their built-in systemic advantage, Republicans face no such check.
-They have come to prefer winning narrowly with committed partisans than to win broadly with unreliable moderates.
+They have come to prefer winning narrowly with committed partisans than winning broadly with unreliable moderates.
 Such a strategy helped bring the nation President Trump.

 This presents a further problem: How are Democrats to respond to an increasingly extreme, Trumpist Republican Party?
 Democratic leaders, when pressed with examples of Trump’s latest malfeasance, typically respond with, in effect, a one-word answer: “Vote.”
 It’s good advice, of course.
 But what if it’s not enough?
 What if Democrats continue to bring more people to the polls than Republicans but Republicans maintain control of most of government?